SimmonsRitchie/boilerplate-map-leaflet-usa/readme.md

-### Boilerplate Leaflet US map - with markers nad popups
+### Boilerplate Leaflet US map - with markers, popups, geolocation

 This is a boilerplate US map with colored markers and popups created with leaflet and written in vanilla JS.
 This map is designed to be embedded as an iframe.